jgtabet02123/livedrop-JeanPauTtabet/README.md

 - **Rate Limiter**: Protects backend services from excessive traffic and DDoS attacks
 - **Authentication**: Handles user authorization before forwarding requests to internal services
 - **API Composition**: Aggregates data from multiple services to reduce client-side network calls
+#### Pagination strategy

+- All list APIs use cursor-based pagination instead of offset-based.

+- Requests take limit and an optional cursor.

+- Responses include a nextCursor if more results are available.

+- Clients must pass this cursor into the next request to fetch subsequent pages.

+This ensures stable and deterministic results, even if new records are added or old ones are deleted during pagination (important for large follower lists or live updates).
 #### 3. Microservices Architecture
 The system decomposes functionality into specialized services: